farazahmedzai/calculatorsarcina11/README.md

 npm run dev
 ```

-4. Open your browser and navigate to `http://localhost:5000`
+4. Open your browser and navigate to `http://localhost:5000` or visit https://calculatorsarcina.com

 ## Tech Stack